Aetherinox/toasted-notifier/README.md

 <br />

 # About
-Toasted Node allows you to send cross platform native notifications using Node.js.
+Toasted Notifier allows you to send cross platform native notifications using Node.js.
 Works well with Electron.

-The correct notification package will be used by Toasted Node depending on the end-user operating system:
+The correct notification package will be used by Toasted Notifier depending on the end-user operating system:
 -  `MacOS`: Notification Center
    - `>= 10.8` for native notifications, or [Growl](#growl) if earlier.
 -  `Linux`: notify-osd or libnotify-bin